Head in the clouds part one (including Records are like chocolate…? The Birthday Edition)

 I’m in the midst of finally trying to once again make sense of the clusterfudge of vinyl that has accumulated over the past several years.
 During the holiday respite, needless to say, I have been on a vinyl bender.
 As is usually the case, I sift through the piles, then I put some choons together in this way, but never get any closer to getting the disorganised piles in order, or start adding more substantial amounts of new scores to it at any rate.
 I’m so jonesing for some more 45′s… go figure, right?
 Oh well, at least the mix sounded good on my iPod this morning.
 I hope you think so too.
 Pure fun from start to finish.
 Enjoy.

-as always, you can listen at your leisure or on-demand.
+as always, you can listen on-demand.

 01 I Thank You-Sam And Dave (Stax)